Marketing Manager Resume Examples & Tips

 Resume summaries are typically meant for candidates with experience in their industry.
 If you’re a recent graduate or transitioning careers to become a marketing manager, consider instead writing a resume objective.

-Hiring managers will want to know what marketing skills you possess, and the best place to list these are in a dedicated resume skills section.
+Hiring managers will want to know what marketing skills you possess, and the best place to list these are in a dedicated skills section.

 First, consider which skills the employer will be looking for in your marketing manager resume.
 A great place to find which marketing manager resume skills you’ll need is in the job description, because employers will often list keywords they expect to see on your resume there.